-- 2.1 The AA should review the renewal package and FAA Form 8310-3 specifically for a revision to Block 4 regarding functions contracted to an outsource maintenance provider. - 2.2 The AA should review the statement of continued need as part of its recommendation to the FAA.
+- 2.1 The AA should review the renewal package and FAA Form 8310-3 specifically for a revision to Block 4 regarding functions contracted to a maintenance provider. - 2.2 The AA should review the statement of continued need as part of its recommendation to the FAA.
 If the AMO is unable to establish the continuing need, the AA will advise the AMO that the FAA will renew the AMO's certificate based on its previous statement of continued need.
 The AA will also advise the AMO that if at the time of its next renewal the AMO is still unable to show continued need, the FAA may not renew the certificate. - 2.3 During the AA normal surveillance schedule the AA shall include the FAA Special Conditions and verify the AMO compliance with the FAA Supplement to the MOE.
 The purpose of the Agreement is to make every effort to utilize the AA surveillance time efficiently, thereby reducing redundant inspections/surveillance unless necessary.
 The AA will complete FAA Annex to EASA Form 6.
 A series of partial audits may collectively fulfil the requirement to perform a complete facility audit.
-The audit must indicate whether the AMO complies with AA requirements and the FAA Special Conditions. - 2.4 For AMOs that have line stations within the EU and/or additional fixed locations under one certificate within the EU Member States listed in Appendix 2 of Annex 2, of the Agreement, the AA must provide a completed FAA Annex to EASA Form 6 that includes the AA recommendation for each facility location that is listed on FAA operation specification A101 or D107.
-(See initial certification Section C, Part II, paragraph 1.1.1, for line station authorisation qualification.)
+The audit must indicate whether the AMO complies with AA requirements and the FAA Special Conditions. - 2.4 Additional fixed locations and line stations under one certificate are covered by the completion of FAA Annex to EASA Form 6 for that AMO.
+The AA oversight for a fixed location must follow provisions of EASA-Part 145, Section B. The AA can adopt a sampling surveillance program for the line stations based upon their number and complexity.